International

 xxxxxVery importantly, these

-of genuine participation by the general population.
-Please
+in a context of genuine participation by the general population.

-note the significance of an Islamic country having an endogenous,
+Please note the significance of an Islamic country having

-rather than exogenous, source for the money/credit supply.
+an endogenous, rather than exogenous, source for the money/credit

-An endogenous source originates from within the society.
-In
+supply.
+An endogenous source originates from within the

-contrast, an exogenous source is one coming from the outside.
+society.
+In contrast, an exogenous source is one coming

-The meaning of the difference is simple –
+from the outside.
+The meaning of the difference is simple

 if a society has an endogenous source of money/credit, it